TanzirR/Multilingual-Retrieval-Augmented-Generation-RAG-System/README.md

 ### Do the results seem relevant?
 If not, what might improve them (e.g., better chunking, better embedding model, larger document)?

-Based on the provided debug output for the query "বিয়ের সময় কল্যাণীর প্রকৃত বয়স কত ছিল?", the results did not seem relevant at the very top, as the chunk explicitly stating Kalyani's age ("পনেরো বছর") was not among the initial top 40 retrieved candidates.
+All the queries in English had no problem giving the correct output.
+Even the queries in Bengali could give correct output.
+However, some queries like "বিয়ের সময় কল্যাণীর প্রকৃত বয়স কত ছিল?", the results did not seem relevant at the very top, as the chunk explicitly stating Kalyani's age ("পনেরো বছর") was not among the initial top 40 retrieved candidates.
 This indicates a potential area for improvement in the initial retrieval stage.

 #### Potential Improvements:

 **1. Chunking Strategy Refinement:**

 - **Granularity for Specific Facts**: For very specific factual questions (like age, dates), the current chunking might sometimes split the direct answer from its most relevant surrounding context, or embed it within a larger chunk that isn't highly ranked for that specific detail.
-We could explore more aggressive splitting around specific factual patterns if such questions are common.
+I could explore more aggressive splitting around specific factual patterns if such questions are common.
-- **Metadata Leverage**: Ensure that metadata (like question numbers, segment types) is being fully leveraged during retrieval or re-ranking.
-For instance, if a query is identified as a "question about age," prioritize chunks from "story" or "question" segments that are known to contain such details.

 **2. Embedding Model:**

 - **Domain-Specific Fine-tuning**: While multilingual-e5-base is good, fine-tuning it on a dataset of Bengali educational texts or questions-answer pairs from this specific domain could significantly boost its relevance for domain-specific queries.
-- **Alternative Multilingual Models**: Experiment with other state-of-the-art multilingual embedding models (e.g., newer versions of E5, or models from Cohere, Google's own embedding models if accessible) to see if they offer better performance for your specific data.
+- **Alternative Multilingual Models**: Experiment with other state-of-the-art multilingual embedding models to see if they offer better performance for the specific data.

 **3. Retrieval and Re-ranking Parameters:**

 - **Adjust Hybrid Weights**: Experiment with `semantic_weight` and `bm25_weight` in `hybrid_retrieve_initial`.
 If exact factual recall is more important, slightly increasing `bm25_weight` might help, but this can also introduce noise.
 - **Increase initial_k_for_reranking**: Retrieving a larger pool of initial candidates (e.g., 60-80 instead of 40) might increase the chance of the correct chunk being present, even if its initial hybrid score isn't top-tier.
 The Cross-Encoder can then pick it out.
-- **Re-ranker Model**: While mmarco-mMiniLMv2-L12-H384-v1 is good, research if there are Cross-Encoder models specifically fine-tuned for Bengali or for factual question answering.
+- **Re-ranker Model**: While mmarco-mMiniLMv2-L12-H384-v1 is good for English, it is not the best for Bengali.

 **4. Document Quality (Pre-processing):**